 Featured Image: @thenoahbaker via Instagram

-Hop in your car and take a trip back in time to the adorable, a retro replica of the original In-N-Out in Baldwin Park.
-The 10 square feet red and white cube at Francisquito and Garvey pays homage to Harry Snyder’s first stand where he first introduced California to the freshest hamburgers back in 1948.
+Hop in your car and take a trip back in time to the adorable, retro replica of the original In-N-Out in Baldwin Park.
+The 10-square-foot red and white cube at Francisquito and Garvey pays homage to Harry Snyder’s first stand, where he first introduced California to the freshest hamburgers back in 1948.
 He woke up before dawn every day to visit food markets and picked out only the freshest ingredients for each handmade burger, according to In-N-Out’s website.

 To take this nostalgic trip and experience this bit of In-N-Out history for viewing and photos, you can go from Thursday to Sunday between 11 am to 2 pm at 13752 Francisquito Avenue, Baldwin Park, CA 91706.

 Note: the impacts of COVID-19 may affect the usual operating timesFind more weird and wonderful things in L.A. here.